mskill/malika/labs_GitHub_GitHub2_Branch_Merge.md

 ![image](images/Branch_number_changed.png "Branch_number_changed")

-Whatever, is in the master file is copied to the child branch.
+Whatever is in the master file is copied to the child branch.
 But when we add a file or edit any file in child branch that will not reflect in the 'Master' branch.

 ## Exercise 2: Adding a file in the Child Branch